Basics

 There are two main ways to assess criterion validity: concurrent validity and predictive validity.
 Concurrent validity examines the correlation between the new measure and an established measure taken at the same time.
 This type of validity is useful when researchers need to validate a new test quickly, using existing, reliable data.

 Predictive validity, on the other hand, assesses how well the new measure predicts future outcomes.
-This approach is particularly valuable in fields like psychology, education, and health, where predicting future performance or behavior is crucial.
+This approach is particularly valuable in fields like psychology, education, and health, where predicting future performance or behavior is important.

 For instance, in educational testing, a new reading comprehension test may be evaluated for criterion validity by comparing its results with those of an established test known to be reliable.
 If the new test's scores closely match the established test's scores, it demonstrates high concurrent validity.
 Alternatively, if the new test can accurately predict students' future academic performance, it exhibits high predictive validity.